 Key considerations in bringing in or moving equipment into a space include:

-- Equipment Specifications (electrical power, temperature and humidity): The equipment may have utility requirements that cannot be met by existing infrastructure – especially if it requires additional power, new ventilation, or strict temperature and humidity ranges.
-In such cases significant modifications to the existing infrastructure may be required to prepare the space for the equipment.
+- Equipment Specifications (electrical power, temperature and humidity, weight): The equipment may have utility requirements that cannot be met by existing infrastructure – especially if it requires additional power, new ventilation, or strict temperature and humidity ranges.
+Heavy equipment may not be able to be supported by the existing floor or foundation.
+In such cases significant modifications to the existing infrastructure may be needed to prepare the space for the equipment.

 - Building Code Compliance: Many legacy building systems may not comply with modern building codes.
 Any modification of existing spaces for the purpose of installing scientific equipment, even minor ones, may require updates to electrical panels, fire safety systems, and other systems to bring the space up to current safety standards.